collective/valentine.linguaflow/valentine/linguaflow/README.txt

   >>> doc1_sv.setTitle('Dok ett')
   >>> doc1_sv.setText('Lite dok ett text')

-valentine.linguaflow provides a new workflow which installs as a second default workflow so alla content types that use the default one will automaticall have it.
+valentine.linguaflow provides a new workflow which installs as a second default workflow so all content types that use the default one will automaticall have it.

   >>> wf = getToolByName(portal, 'portal_workflow')